Nutrition During Pregnancy

 Taking a prenatal vitamin supplement can ensure that you are getting these extra amounts.
 A well-rounded diet should supply all of the other vitamins and minerals you need during pregnancy.

 Folic acid, also known as folate, is a B vitamin that is important for pregnant women.
-Before pregnancy and during pregnancy, you need 400 micrograms of folic acid daily to help prevent major birth defects of the baby’s brain and spine called neural tube defects.
+Before pregnancy and during pregnancy, you need 400 micrograms of folic acid daily to help prevent major birth defects of the fetal brain and spine called neural tube defects.
 Current dietary guidelines recommend that pregnant women get at least 600 micrograms of folic acid daily from all sources.
 It may be hard to get the recommended amount of folic acid from food alone.
 For this reason, all pregnant women and all women who may become pregnant should take a daily vitamin supplement that contains folic acid.

 Iron is used by your body to make a substance in red blood cells that carries oxygen to your organs and tissues.
 During pregnancy, you need extra iron—about double the amount that a nonpregnant woman needs.
-This extra iron helps your body make more blood to supply oxygen to your baby.
+This extra iron helps your body make more blood to supply oxygen to your fetus.
 The daily recommended dose of iron during pregnancy is 27 mg, which is found in most prenatal vitamin supplements.
 You also can eat iron-rich foods, including lean red meat, poultry, fish, dried beans and peas, iron-fortified cereals, and prune juice.
 Iron also can be absorbed more easily if iron-rich foods are eaten with vitamin C-rich foods, such as citrus fruits and tomatoes.

-Calcium is used to build your baby’s bones and teeth.
+Calcium is used to build your fetus's bones and teeth.
 All women, including pregnant women, aged 19 years and older should get 1,000 mg of calcium daily; those aged 14–18 years should get 1,300 mg daily.
 Milk and other dairy products, such as cheese and yogurt, are the best sources of calcium.
 If you have trouble digesting milk products, you can get calcium from other sources, such as broccoli; dark, leafy greens; sardines; or a calcium supplement.

-Vitamin D works with calcium to help the baby’s bones and teeth develop.
+Vitamin D works with calcium to help the fetus’s bones and teeth develop.
 It also is essential for healthy skin and eyesight.
 All women, including those who are pregnant, need 600 international units of vitamin D a day.
 Good sources are milk fortified with vitamin D and fatty fish such as salmon.
 Exposure to sunlight also converts a chemical in the skin to vitamin D.

 The amount of weight gain that is recommended depends on your health and your body mass index before you were pregnant.
 If you were a normal weight before pregnancy, you should gain between 25 pounds and 35 pounds during pregnancy.
 If you were underweight before pregnancy, you should gain more weight than a woman who was a normal weight before pregnancy.
 If you were overweight or obese before pregnancy, you should gain less weight.

 Overweight and obese women are at an increased risk of several pregnancy problems.
 These problems include gestational diabetes, high blood pressure, preeclampsia, preterm birth, and cesarean delivery.
-Babies of overweight and obese mothers also are at greater risk of certain problems, such as birth defects, macrosomia with possible birth injury, and childhood obesity.
+Babies of overweight and obese women also are at greater risk of certain problems, such as birth defects, macrosomia with possible birth injury, and childhood obesity.

 Although there have been many studies on whether caffeine increases the risk of miscarriage, the results are unclear.
 Most experts state that consuming fewer than 200 mg of caffeine (one 12-ounce cup of coffee) a day during pregnancy is safe.

 Some types of fish have higher levels of a metal called mercury than others.
 Mercury has been linked to birth defects.
 To limit your exposure to mercury, follow a few simple guidelines.
 Choose fish and shellfish such as shrimp, salmon, catfish, and pollock.
-Do not eat shark, swordfish, king mackerel, or tilefish.
+Do not eat shark, swordfish, king mackerel, marin, orange roughy, or tilefish.
 Limit white (albacore) tuna to 6 ounces a week.
 You also should check advisories about fish caught in local waters.

-Food poisoning in a pregnant woman can cause serious problems for both her and her baby.
+Food poisoning in a pregnant woman can cause serious problems for both her and her fetus.
 Vomiting and diarrhea can cause your body to lose too much water and can disrupt your body’s chemical balance.
 To prevent food poisoning, follow these general guidelines: